Why Crown Castle International Corp. [REIT] [CCI] Should Be On Your Radar Moving Forward

 Crown Castle International Corp.
 [REIT] [NYSE:CCI]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Crown Castle International Corp.
-[REIT] [CCI] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Crown Castle International Corp.
+[REIT] [CCI] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give CCI an Overweight rating.
-The average 12-month price forecast for this stock is $148.06, with the high estimate being $183.00, the low estimate being $136.00 and the median estimate amounting to $162.50.
-This is compared to its latest closing price of $136.89.
+The average 12-month price forecast for this stock is $146.37, with the high estimate being $183.00, the low estimate being $136.00 and the median estimate amounting to $162.50.
+This is compared to its latest closing price of $137.59.

+Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Crown Castle International Corp.
+[REIT] [CCI] is sitting at 3.92.
+This is compared to 1 month ago, when its average rating was 3.92.

 Fundamental Analysis of Crown Castle International Corp.
 [REIT] [CCI]